absoluteappsec/after-dark-sessions/vaultwarden_notes.md

   * Just gets an IP but only if its configured to retrieve IPs from headers.
 Important from logging perspective.
 - [ ] `Headers`
   - Coarse grained - basically validates JWT is valid through timestamp/securitystamp
+  - This appears to be doing route matching based on a security stamp exception - we're guessing the exception occurs because someone has been temporarily granted access to an org resource - we say this because its used by orgheaders

 ## Mapping / Important Files